-Wing Canyon sits in the heart of the Mayacamas Mountain range in the Mt.
-Veeder appellation.
-Mt.
-Veeder is named for the German Presbyterian pastor, Peter Veeder who is buried in Tulocay Cemetery in the city of Napa.
 Vineyard land is at a premium in this particular appellation and unlike some of the valley floor appellations in Napa, Mt.
-Veeder has a nice balance between vineyard land and bio diversity of the natural surroundings.
-After leaving Santa Barbara where both were involved in the baking industry (Bill founded a whole grain bakery called Sunrise), Bill purchased 160 acres in 1982 and over the next few years, cleared 10 acres to vine.
+Veeder offers a balance between vineyard land and biodiversity of the natural surroundings.
+After leaving Santa Barbara where both were involved in the baking industry; Bill founded a whole grain bakery called Sunrise which was located on De La Vina Street.
+He purchased 160 acres in 1982 and over the next few years, cleared 10 acres to vine.
 He worked for several area wineries including one of their neighbors, Mayacamas Vineyards.
 Their first vintage was in 1991 and their typical annual production is usually around 800 cases.

-However history of vineyards on the property dates back to the early 1860s – the earliest known vineyard plantings in all of Mt.
+However, history of vineyards on the property date back to the early 1860s and are the earliest known vineyard plantings in all of Mt.
 Veeder.
 Namesake, Captain Stalham Wing and his wife Elizabeth (the former Elizabeth Van Pelt, niece of Commodore Cornelius Vanderbilt) came to California in 1853 to settle the estate of John Van Pelt (Elizabeth’s brother).
-Stalham and Elizabeth arrived in the Napa Valley in 1858.
-They purchased land on Mt.
-Veeder (including what is now Wing Canyon) and the first recorded Veeder wines date from 1864 when the captain entered 6 bottles into the Napa County Fair along with Charles Krug and several other very early Napa Valley vintners.
+Stalham and Elizabeth arrived in Napa Valley in 1853.
+A mention in the November 26, 1879 issue of The Napa Valley Register indicates Wing and his wife sold 190 acres of land to an E. Cotterill in 1859 which was recorded in the Office of the Napa County Recorder.

 —